MicrosoftDocs/Viva/WorkplaceAnalytics/Use/data-sourcesv2.md

 This page includes the following.

-* **Page settings**: Use the Page settings panel to the right of the page to change the **Group by** increments of time (day, week, or month) and what employees to include (all employees, internal collaborators, or measured employees) in the data shown.
+* **Page settings** (Settings and filters): Use the Page settings panel to the right of the page to change the **Group by** increments of time (day, week, or month) and what employees to include (all employees, internal collaborators, or measured employees) in the data shown.
 You can also use the Page setting **Filters** to filter the employee data shown on this page by a specific attribute, such as to only show employees in the sales or development groups.
 * **Attributes**: These are all the attributes provided by your organization in the organizational or HR data upload file.
 When you [create queries](../Tutorials/Query-basics.md), you can filter and group employees in the organization by these attributes, so being familiar with them will give you insight into the types of queries to use for analysis.
 * **Employees with attribute**: The number of measured employees and internal collaborators with a non-blank value for the attribute.
 * **Coverage**: The percentage of measured employees who have a non-blank value for the specified attribute.
 If coverage levels are low, it'll be difficult to determine how people collaborate across different characteristics.
 Additionally, low coverage on required attributes may give skewed (under reported) metric calculations for metrics that rely on those attributes.